Who Is in the Lab?

 It is by no means a perfect collective in terms of diversity, but we believe it sits somewhere between a reflection of the system as it is currently, and the system we hope to see in the future.

-We sought participants who could bring in different perspectives, who are strategic thinkers, and who will be able to influence change.
+For our original cohort, we sought participants who could bring in different perspectives, who are strategic thinkers, and who will be able to influence change.

 When reviewing applications to the Lab, people were asked about:

 - experience of working in or in collaboration with INGOs,

 - and some experience of working from an international and local perspective.